Published poems/essays are organized alphabetically by journal name.

 Scintilla, “Native Shapes”

-Sheila-Na-Gig, “Aubade for Birds,” “During Quarantine, I Discover That @Death Follows Me on Twitter”
+Sheila-Na-Gig, “Aubade for Birds,” “During Quarantine, I Discover That @Death Follows Me on Twitter”, “36 Percent of Adults Count“

 The Shore, “A Nocturne for Challah,” “The Opossum Is a Marsupial